itsme-swe/A-Z_JS_HiteshBhaiya-April2024/Basics_Part_2/notes.md

     Methods like call(), apply(), and bind() can refer this to any object.

 ➡️ When we use **Object.keys(obj_name)** and **Object.values(obj_name)** to store the keys and values the return output data type will be **Array**.
 I means the object will be converted into Array type.

+➡️ **Object Destructuring** is the syntax for extracting values from an object property and assigning them to a variable.
+The destructuring is also possible for JavaScript Arrays.

+    # Basic Object Destructuring

+    const user = {
+        name: "Alex",
+        address: "15th Park Avenue",
+        age: 31,
+        sills: ['JS', 'Devops', 'React']
+    }

+    const {name: nam} = user    // Here we can give aliases name to property by using ':'

+    console.log(nam);   // output: Alex